scop/wrun/README.md

 and invoke executables in git pre-commit hooks, without OS or architecture conditionals.

 Executables to download can be standalone as-is, or inside archives.
-Downloads are cached locally, and optionally checked against checksums on download.
+Downloads are cached locally, and optionally [checksum verified](#download-digests) on download.

 <details>
 <summary>Detailed usage message</summary>